dataspecer/ds-wdoi/source/backend/wdoi-service/README.md

 - This was done in order to obtain priority from Wikidata itself, while keeping the returned classes consistent with the ontology.

-# How to run the service.
+# How to run the service

 ## Requirements and installing